 Fever is a physiological mechanism that has beneficial effects in fighting infection.
 Fever, in and of itself, is not known to endanger of an illness or that it causes long-term neurological complications.
-Possible exceptions may be children with certain underlying chronic disease (i.e., myocardial dysfunction or heart failure) or acute illness (i.e., acute myocarditis, shock, etc.) that may result in limited tolerance of the increased metabolic demands caused by a fever.
+Possible exceptions may be children with certain underlying chronic disease (i.e., myocandial dybuinction or beart failure) or acute illness (i.e., acute myocardidity, shock, etc.) that may result in limited tolerance of the increased metabolic demands caused by a fever.
+Many physicians continue to encourage the use of antipyretics; believing that most benefits result from improved comfort and the accompanying improvements in activity and feeding, less irritability, and a more reliable sense of the child coverall chinac condition.

-Although many parents administer antitypretics to a child with minimal or no lever, this report emphasizes that the primary goal of treating the febrile child should be improvement of the child's overall comfort rather than normatization of body temperature.
+Although many parents administer antipyretics to a child with minimal or no lever, this report emphasizes that the primary goal of treating the letrile child should be improvement of the child's overall comfort rather than normalization of body temperature.